brianpm/hacknostics/Examples/README.md

 ## `indices_oni_1.ipynb`
 Calculate the Oceanic Nino Index (ONI) from the same SST data as in `indices_nino_1.ipynb`.
 Do similar manipulation and time series plot.
 Then make a table showing the monthly values for many years; color table cells based on value.
 _I notice that my table and the NCL example seem to be off by 1-month.
 I have not been able to identify the cause of the mismatch._

+## `filters_1.ipynb`
+Shows temporal smoothing using a weighted rolling average.
+Three equivalent methods are shown, one with just xarray and two with just numpy.
+For the numpy versions, also shows how to copy metadata.